Non-classical Tauberian and Abelian type criteria for the moment problem: Proofs

-for some constant $\tilde{C} > 0$, depending only on $A$.
+for some constant $\tilde{C} > 0$ depending only on $A$.
 If the sum on the right-hand side diverges, which is the condition of \Cref{item-1:thm:(in)determinacy-density}, it follows that $\nu$ is moment determinate, which concludes the proof in this case.
-Next, for the proof of \Cref{item-2:thm:(in)determinacy-density}, we again assume, without loss of generality, that
+Next, for the proof of \Cref{item-2:thm:(in)determinacy-density}, we again assume, without loss of generality, that, for $x \geq A$,

-for some constants $C,A > 0$ (which may be different from the ones above) and for $x \geq A$.
-Then, for $K > 0$ another constant,
+for some constants $C,A > 0$ (which may be different from the ones above).
+Then, for another constant $K > 0$,

 Thus it suffices to show that if the right-most integral is infinite then $\nu$ is moment determinate.
-To this end, we wish to perform a similar integration by parts calculation as in \Cref{thm:(in)determinacy-moment-sequence}, which requires us to have
+To this end, we wish to perform a similar integration by parts calculation as in the proof of \Cref{thm:(in)determinacy-moment-sequence}, which requires us to have